Rise to Success: Career Highlights of Sean Duffy

 How Sean Duffy built a successful career.
 Explore key moments that defined the journey.

-In 1969, Dave Obey had served as the United States representative for Wisconsin's seventh congressional district.
+In 1969, Dave Obey started his service as the United States representative for Wisconsin's seventh congressional district, which Sean Duffy later considered challenging.

 1997: Appearance on The Real World: Boston